pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance-activity.md

 `Pedestrian.js`
 1. Define a `move()` method
-2. Add the two velocity to properties to the two position properties
+2. Add the two velocity properties to the two position properties

 ### Add a `display()` method

 `Pedestrian.js`
 1. Define a `display()` method
 2. Use `push()` and `pop()` around drawing instructions that display an ellipse at the pedestrian's position and use its size.
+Or draw something super fancy if you like!

 ### Add a pedestrian to the main script